kalicout/BioMol-Project/README.md

   - GeneID  prediction: https://genome.crg.cat/software/geneid/geneid.html

-  > We use the "Group11_contig_194888_195063.fa" file to make a gene prediction using GeneID, this will result in the generation of a gff file called "GeneID.gff" containing in this case 4 predicted genes.
+  > We use the "contig.fa" file to make a gene prediction using GeneID, this will result in the generation of a gff file called "GeneID.gff" containing in this case 4 predicted genes.

   - FGENESH: http://www.softberry.com/berry.phtml?topic=fgenesh&group=programs&subgroup=gfindYou

-  > We use the "Group11_contig_194888_195063.fa" file to make a gene prediction using GeneID, this will result in the generation of a gff file called "GeneID.gff" containing in this case 4 predicted genes.
+  > We use the "contig.fa" file to make a gene prediction using FGENESH, this will result in the generation of a txt file called "FGENESH.txt" containing the prediction.

   - GENESCAN: http://argonaute.mit.edu/GENSCAN.html

-  > We use the "Group11_contig_194888_195063.fa" file to make a gene prediction using GeneID, this will result in the generation of a gff file called "GeneID.gff" containing in this case 4 predicted genes.
+  > We use the "Group11_contig_194888_195063.fa" file to make a gene prediction using GeneID, this will result in the generation of a txt file called "GENESCAN.txt".

 - **homology-based tools** with the annotations of  a closely related species (web-server/local)
   <!--Gene predictions are based on alignments from known proteins (usually) from other genomes.-->